-Aware of the priceless value of the ecosystem services that its forests provide to its people and to all of Humanity, Gabon believes that the time has come for the international community to reciprocate its efforts.
+Aware of the inestimable value of the ecosystem services that its forests provide to its people and to humanity as a whole, Gabon believes that the time has come for the international community to support its efforts in return...
+The time for promises and declarations of intent is over.
+It's time to put into practice the implementation of the Glasgow Leaders' Statement on Forests and Land Use.

-Let us awaken from the slumber of selfishness!
+Let's wake up from the sleep of selfishness!

 Brice Clotaire Oligui Nguema